Whiteknight/Rosella/libraries/future.md

 creating cheap Decorators.
 A Decorator is an object which adds new attributes and methods to an object of an existing class, without violating encapsulation.

+### Dumper

+A replacement for the Data::Dumper that ships with Parrot, Rosella Dumper is a full-featured tool for providing a text representation of a complex nested object for human readability.
+It is not a general-purpose serialization library.
+Dumper is fully configurable, and the way dumping occurs can be controlled through subclassing and other configurability options.

+### Lazy

+The Lazy library implements lazy objects.
+Lazy objects are proxies which take a target type but which only instantiate the targe object on demand.
+This is useful for when you need to have and pass an object "instance", but creating the object is too expensive to do eagerly.

 ### Prototype